Iron Wok Jan: Reception

-Comics Worth Reading's Johanna Draper Carlson comments on the illustrator's use of caricatures to dramatise the manga.
-Manga Life's Michael Aronson commends the manga for its art and its ability to appeal to audiences.
-Animefringe.com's Ridwan Khan comments on the "love-hate relationship" between Jan and Kiriko.
-IGN's A.E.
-Sparrow comments on the artist's ability to make a cooking competition as compelling to watch "as watching two feudal clans go to war".
-On Netflix’s cooking show “Culinary Class Wars,” Team Black Spoon chef, “Comic Book Chef” cites this series as an inspiration for his cooking style and methods.
+Comics Worth Readings Johanna Draper Carlson liked the use of caricatures to dramatize the manga.
+Manga Lifes Michael Aronson commended the manga for its art and its ability to appeal to audiences.
+Animefringes Ridwan Khan liked the "love-hate relationship" between Jan and Kiriko.
+IGNs A.E.
+Sparrow felt the artist did a great job in making a cooking competition as compelling to watch "as watching two feudal clans go to war".